UNM-CARC/QuickBytes/checking_on_running_jobs.md

 # Checking on running jobs

 ### Viewing your job in the queue:
-If you would like to check the status of your job, you can use the `qstat` command to do so.
-Typing `qstat` without any options will output all currently running or queued jobs to your terminal window, but there are many options to help display relevant information.
-To find more of these options type `man qstat` when logged in to a CARC machine.
-To see which jobs are running and queued in the standard output type the following in a terminal window:

 CARC clusters use slurm for job resource management.
 Slurm has a Queue system for determining who gets to use resources at what time.
 You can check the slurm queue with the `squeue` command.
 This will show you all jobs that are currently submitted to the slurm queue on your cluster.
 (Note, each cluster will have their own individual queue).